MeghaPawar05/Integration-JavaCode-RDS-MySQLWorkbench-With-EC2Instance/Setup.guide.md

     *Password = Admin123456
     *Connectivity:

-6.VPC = same VPC where your EC2 will be launched.
+6.VPC :-same VPC where your EC2 will be launched.

      *Public Access = No (best practice, keep private).
      *Security group: create/select one (we’ll edit later).